 The DC electrical system on the 280 Outrage is powered by three batteries.
-The batteries are charged by the engines when the engines are running or by shore power when connected.
+The batteries are charged by the engines when the engines are running or with a dockside battery charger if equipped.
 The batteries power essential systems on your boat:

 - Engine Ignition.

 - Engine tilt trim system

-- Helm switch panel & helm instrument panel
+- Helm switch panel & helm instrument

 - Navigation Lighting system

 - Livewell system

 - Electronics and add-on accessories

 - Lighting